 Respect requires active listening, self-reflection, personal humility, and full appreciation of all living beings within the circle of life and natural environment.

 Self-Determination - the reclamation of our personal and professional decision making capacity as the Original Peoples of Turtle Island.

-Strength-Based Approach - Indigenous Services supports and promotes strength-based expressions of Indigenous Knowledge, academic purpose and goals, and cultures and languages across all learning communities at Western University.
+Strength-Based Approach - the Indigenous Student Centre supports and promotes strength-based expressions of Indigenous Knowledge, academic purpose and goals, and cultures and languages across all learning communities at Western University.